 One of my favorite things to do while traveling is to take photos.
 While a lot of people say that you miss enjoying the scenery when you’re focused on your camera (or phone) lens, I actually think I notice details a lot more.
 When I walk down any street, I zero in on the colors, the door and window details, and the signs.

 Since I know many others feel the same way, I wanted to put together a post of my favorite places in Mexico City to snap gorgeous pictures.
-During our 2 ½ month stay, I found so many charming neighborhoods, and specific locations I hadn’t known about before.
+During my 5 1/2 collective months living in and visiting the city, I found so many charming neighborhoods, and specific locations I hadn’t known about before.

 Check out my 10 favorite places to get beautiful and iconic Mexico City photos.
 And read on to the end of the post to find a customized map so you can plan your route!